RV solar power is your best solution if you plan on long term free camping or parking, and need additional power to run your appliances.

 So do your math again and put some numbers on a piece of paper before you consider using RV solar power.
 Check the ratio between the prices of batteries, campsite hook-ups and the price of the solar panel.
 It just might be worth the trouble...

-Search the Amazon.com box just above, take your time, read the reviews and see what you can find for yourself.
+Search the Amazon.com box just below, take your time, read the reviews and see what you can find for yourself.